Welcome to P.E.T.S

 We DO NOT provide pre-trained Assistance Dogs.

-The first point to be aware of, is that I run a private business, which is not affiliated with a charity organisation.
+Financial commitment involved with owner trained Assistance Dog training & certification: P.E.T.S is a privately run small business, which is not affiliated with a charity or organistation.
 There are charges for the services that I provide, and you need to consider if you are financially equipped to take on this long term commitment.
 Training your dog to a high standard will require a considerable amount of money and if you are not prepared for this financial outlay then owner training may not be the right path for you.

 Important points to consider…

-What aids or supports do you currently use to mitigate the effects of your disability?
+Consider what aids or supports you currently use to mitigate the effects of your disability.
 Can you describe how a dog would do a better job?
 Just wanting a dog that can go everywhere with you, is not a valid reason for needing an Assistance Dog.
-Write down what you would like the dog to be able to do for you and what tasks you believe they could be trained to do to help assist you.
-The trainer will then discuss these with you and whether or not they are realistic goals.
+Take some time to think about what you would like the dog to be able to do for you, including what specific tasks you believe they could be trained to do to help assist you.
+Write these down so that your trainer can go through them with you and discuss whether or not they are realistic goals.

-Do you have realistic expectations regarding an Assistance Dog?
-It is a 24/7 commitment as your dog will be with you most of the time.
-It important to discuss this with family members to make sure everyone is on board.
+Do you fully understand what the expectations and commitments are regarding training and owning an Assistance Dog?
+Your dog will be by your side most of the time in its role as your support.
+It is important to talk with family members to make sure everyone is on board.
 Also, are you prepared to have the public know you have a disability?
-Assistance Dogs attract attention and random questions from the public.
+Assistance Dogs attract attention and you will often be approached by members of the public wanting to ask you questions about your dog and how it supports you.
 Are you prepared to talk to members of the public about Assistance Dogs and their role in the community?

-Will you be able to meet the dogs’ exercise, grooming, feeding, veterinary and play needs?
+Will you be able to meet the dogs’ exercise, enrichment, grooming, feeding, veterinary and play needs?
+It is important that you are able to provide for the 5 Domains of Animal Welfare – 1.
+Nutrition 2.
+Environment 3.
+Health 4.
+Behavioural interactions 5.
+Mental state.

 What is your support system?
-Do you have backup help with training your dog if needed?
-Do you have someone who can look after your dog if you are ill or hospitalised?
-What will you do if you need to attend long appointments, but your dog is not ready?
-Who will take your puppy during these times?
+Do you have backup help with training and caring for your dog if needed?
+Do you have someone who can look after your dog if you are sick or need to stay in hospital?
+Your dog will not be ready to go into all public places when starting out, so you need to consider where your dog will be during these times.

 Do you have a disability that will negatively impact the raising and training of your dog?
 Environmental factors play a big role in puppy development.
 People with certain levels of anxieties may not be good candidates for raising a puppy of their own for Assistance Dog work.
 Some pups may become anxious themselves and can be difficult to train to respond to anxiety attacks.
+Also, are you physically able to train your own assistance dog?
+The level of communication between handler and dog is important for their overall success as a team.
 Sometimes the purchase of an already fully trained Assistance Dog is more suitable.

 Will you have the time to train your dog every day?
-On average you will need to spend around 1-2 hours a day (in short bursts) working with your dog.
-Most people will need around 12-24 months of consistent training to get to a level needed to pass the Public Access Test (PAT).
+Whilst training will fit into your daily routine and lifestyle, it is still something you will need to engage with each day.
+Most people will need around 12-24 months of consistent training to get to a level needed to pass the Public Access Test (PAT), so you can start to appreciate the amount of time that goes into training an assistance dog.
+Are you ready for that level of long term commitment?

 Firstly: MUST LOVE DOGS!

 Be prepared for the life stages your dog will go through.
 From puppyhood, through adolescence and then your aging dog and it’s needs.
-You will need to navigate fear periods and behaviour challenges.
-Continue with maintenance training throughout their working life.
-Consider their changing needs as they age and prepare for retirement.
+You will need to navigate fear periods and behaviour challenges and continue with maintenance training throughout their working life.
+You will also need to consider their changing needs as they age and prepare for retirement.
 Then finally, looking at the idea of purchasing and training a new Assistance Dog candidate.
 Not all decisions will be easy, but they are all important parts of the journey.

 TRAINING YOUR DOG